IHEC/ihec-ecosystems/docs/metadata/1.0/Ihec_metadata_specification.md

 __MOLECULE:__ (Controlled Vocabulary) 'genomic DNA'.

+__OVERCONVERSION_CONTROL_GENOME:__ Overconversion control genome used.
+Use 'None' if no control is used.

 __EXTRACTION_PROTOCOL__ - The protocol used to isolate the extract material.

 __EXTRACTION_PROTOCOL_TYPE_OF_SONICATOR__ - The type of sonicator used for extraction.